AIPTU/NoDrops/README.md

 - Permission bypass.
 - Supports `&` as formatting codes.
-- Custom item that can be dropped.
+- Custom item that can't be dropped.
 - Per world support.
 - Lightweight and open source ❤️